-Sexual Assault Awareness Month is a chance to shine a spotlight on a dark corner of modern society — and also to uplift those working hard to care for those who have experienced sexual assault.
+April is Sexual Assault Awareness Month.
+It’s a chance to uplift those working hard to care for those who have experienced sexual assault.

-Sexual Assault Nurse Examiners, or SANEs, are nurses specially trained in respectful, patient-centered healthcare, including the collection of vital evidence for adult and adolescent survivors of sexual assault.
+Trained in respectful, patient-centered healthcare, Sexual Assault Nurse Examiners, or SANEs, collect vital evidence for adult and adolescent survivors of sexual assault.
 This training makes SANEs vital partners in the judicial process, as well as compassionate advocates for survivors.

 There is a critical shortage of SANEs in the U.S. To work as a SANE, nurses must complete 40 hours of didactic education approved by the International Association of Forensic Nurses (IAFN), plus an additional 16 clinical hours aiding adult and adolescent sexual assault survivors.

-To learn more about SANEs and get started on your SANE certification, view the IAFN-approved 40-hour Elite course.
+To learn more about SANEs and get started on your SANE certification, view the IAFN-approved 40-hour Elite course here.